 Payout Gini: Is Numerai Becoming Winner-Take-All?

-This post computes the payout Gini for every weekly Numerai Classic round, compares it to stake inequality, and tests whether the tournament is becoming winner-take-all.
+This post computes the payout Gini for every Numerai Classic round, compares it to stake inequality, and tests whether the tournament is becoming winner-take-all.
 For background on how payouts work, see The Payout Factor.
 For aggregate NMR flows, see Round Economics.

 Payout Inequality Over Time